KatieHill-Fr-Gr/wordle/README.md

 * Timeframe: 4 days to build, 1 day to test/debug

-I followed the flow of the game, so I started by coding the game initalisation or setUp() function and then the user input (selecting and deleting keys).
+For frontend development, I work best with a visual in front of me (which is why I always like to start with a UX design in Figma rather than a more basic wireframe).
+For this reason, I created  the layout and style sheet first before moving on to the game’s core functionalities.

-I then started on the comparison logic (comparing the guessed word with the correct word and matching up the letters).
+I then followed the flow of the game, starting with the game initialisation or setUp() function and the user input functions (selecting and deleting letters).
+Once these were in place, I tackled the comparison logic (checking the guessed word against the correct word and matching up the letters).
+With the basic functionality in place, I focused on making the game as user-friendly as possible with flash messages, box-flip animations, and the option to type the letters on the user’s keyboard.